 Aquatic environments can open a treasure cove filled with experiences your children might not have had a chance to explore yet.
 They can be intruded to new scents, textures and sounds and learn more about the environment.
 You can get them to look for seashells or other ocean fortunes that they can use to decorate their sandcastles with.

 Have a family picnic

 You do not have to do this summertime activity in the park.
 You can have a picnic in your backyard.
 Make up a picnic basket filled with sandwiches, Cooldrinks, potato chips and fruit and enjoy a relaxing afternoon as a family on your lawn.
+There are some very easy salad recipes too that you can use.
 Soak up some vitamin D and breathe in the fresh outdoor air.

 An excellent outdoor activity for the entire family, is biking.
 When biking with children who have not learned how to ride yet, you can use rear or front-mounted seats.
 For children who choose to be more independent, you can invest in a bike or scooter.
 Shop around to find the best kids scooter or bike suitable for your child’s age and ensure they wear the appropriate safety equipment.

 Organize a treasure hunt

 Children love a good old fashion treasure hunt.
 You can buy small and inexpensive store treasures and jewels and hide them all over in the back garden.
 Draw your own treasure map with clues and directions for kids to find them.
 To give your map an older and more authentic look, you can soak it in coffee to brown and tear the edges while it is still wet.